The Fallacy of the Left-Right Divide

 What People Actually Want

-Set aside the story for a moment and ask a simpler question: what do people actually want from their lives?
+Set aside the story for a moment and ask a simpler question.
+What do people actually want from their lives?

 They want security.
 The knowledge that if something goes wrong — illness, disaster, job loss, old age — they and the people they love will not be abandoned.